The modular Weyl-Kac character formula: The diagrammatic Hecke categories

-with respect to the Bruhat ordering on $ \mathcal{P}_{\leq \w}$ and anti-involution $\ast$. \end{thm} \begin{proof} That (\ref{basis}) provides a graded cellular basis is proven in {\cite[Section 6.4]{MR3555156}} and {\cite[Theorem 7.3]{antiLW}}.
-(In the latter paper, cellularity is not mentioned directly and instead it is merely stated that (\ref{basis}) provides a basis; however, the proof from the former paper that this basis is cellular goes through unchanged.)
-The only point of the theorem which is not explicitly stated in {\cite[Section 6.4]{MR3555156}} and {\cite[Theorem 7.3]{antiLW}} is that the algebra is quasi-hereditary.
-However, this is immediate from the fact that each layer of the cellular basis contains (at least one) idempotent $c_{\sts\sts}={\sf 1}_\x$ for $\sts$ the unique tableau in $ \Std_{\leq \x}(\x)\subseteq \Std_{\leq \w}(\x)$. \end{proof}
+\begin{proof} In the proof of {\cite[Theorem 5.3]{antiLW}} it is proven that \eqref{basis} always spans, so \Cref{assump:antispherLL} implies that it is in fact a basis.
+Cellularity is not mentioned explicitly, but follows in a completely analogous fashion to {\cite[Section 6.4]{MR3555156}}.
+The only point of the theorem which is not explicitly stated in {\cite[Section 6.4]{MR3555156}} and {\cite[Theorem 5.3]{antiLW}} is that the algebra is quasi-hereditary.
+However, this is immediate from the fact that each layer of the cellular basis contains (at least one) idempotent $c_{\sts\sts}={\sf 1}_\x$ for $\sts$ the unique tableau in $ \Std_{\leq \x}(x)\subseteq \Std_{\leq \w}(x)$. \end{proof}